 Before you can learn how to break out of a plateau, it helps to understand what causes them to begin with.

 The answer has to do with neuroplasticity, the brain’s natural repair mechanism.
 Immediately after a stroke, the brain enters a heightened state of plasticity.
 This means that it becomes easier for the brain to reorganize itself and recover lost function.

 Heightened plasticity is responsible for most of the spontaneous recovery that occurs after a stroke.
-Unfortunately, this cannot last forever, and eventually the brain will revert to its less pliable state.
+It also plays a role in the functional recovery that takes place with consistent rehabilitation post-stroke.
+Unfortunately, this heightened state of plasticity cannot last forever, and eventually the brain will revert to its less pliable state.

 When the brain loses its extra plasticity, progress will slow down.
 This loss of plasticity is what causes plateaus.

 However, even though plasticity is at a lower level, it is still present.
-This means you can still make progress, but it will take more work.
+This means you can still make progress, but it will take more work and time.

 How to Get Past Stroke Recovery Plateaus

 Repetitive, task-specific exercise engages the brain’s neuroplasticity, even during a plateau.
 Therefore, the best way to push through a plateau is to continue with your therapy.

 This can be hard to do though, especially when it feels like you are not making progress.
 The following are a few ways to boost your motivation and push through plateaus after stroke: